Sillte/werewolves_puzzle/README.md

 of the players' statements.

 ## Requirements
-The Python version of developer is 3.6.3.
-External library is not used.
+My python version is 3.6.3.
+External library is not used for this repository.

 ## Usage